cloudfoundry/stratos/CONTRIBUTING.md

-# Contributing to Stratos UI
+# Contributing to Stratos

-Stratos UI is an open project and welcomes contributions.
+Stratos is an open project and welcomes contributions.
 These guidelines are provided to help you understand how the project works and to make contributing smooth and fun for everybody involved.

 There are two main forms of contribution: reporting issues and performing code changes.

 ## Reporting Issues

-If you find a problem with Stratos UI, report it using [GitHub issues](https://github.com/suse/stratos/issues/new).
+If you find a problem with Stratos, report it using [GitHub issues](https://github.com/suse/stratos/issues/new).

 Before reporting a new issue, please take a moment to check whether it has already been reported [here](https://github.com/suse/stratos/issues).
 If this is the case, please: